patw/Bottybot/README.md

 I'd suggest the Q6 quant for GPU and Q4_K_M for CPU

-## Running a model on llama.cpp in API mode
+## Running a model on llama.cpp in Server mode (optional)

+This step is entirely optional now if you just want to use OpenAI, Mistral.ai or Anthropic.

 ### Windows